apache/lucenenet/src/Lucene.Net.Highlighter/VectorHighlight/package.md

 ### Step 5.

-In Step 5, by using `FieldFragList` and the field stored data, Fast Vector Highlighter creates highlighted snippets!
+In Step 5, by using <xref:Lucene.Net.Search.VectorHighlight.FieldFragList> and the field stored data, Fast Vector Highlighter creates highlighted snippets!